 (See 8NYCRR Section 52.21 (b) (2) (ii) (c) (2). ) Registration of curriculum in teacher education.

 Job Placement Availability:

-The New York State Education Department requires publication of statistics regarding labor market and job availability for teachers.
-These statistics are available for: New York State http://www.highered.nysed.gov/tcert/home.html; Interstate at http://www.nasdtec.net/?page=Interstate; National http://www.aaee.org.
+The New York State Education Department requires the publication of statistics regarding the labor market and job availability for teachers.
+These statistics are available for New York State http://www.highered.nysed.gov/tcert/home.html; Interstate at http://www.nasdtec.net/?page=Interstate; National http://www.aaee.org.
 NYS & National Labor Market http://www.labor.ny.gov/stats/lsproj.shtm.

 New York State Teacher Certification Examinations:

-For the most recent data related to the performance of Daemen College Teacher Preparation Program’s completers on New York State teacher certifications examinations, please see the following: https://www.daemen.edu/academics/areas-study/education/accreditation/data
+For the most recent data related to the performance of Daemen University Teacher Preparation Program’s completers on New York State teacher certifications examinations, please see the following: https://www.daemen.edu/academics/areas-study/education/accreditation/data

 2 The above philosophy is derived in part from Section 4-2.5 Standards for Regents Accreditation of Teacher Education programs/Standards of quality.